dotnet/docs-maui/docs/user-interface/controls/entry.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-In addition, `InputView` defines a `TextChanged` event, which is raised when the text in the <xref:Microsoft.Maui.Controls.Entry> changes.
+In addition, <xref:Microsoft.Maui.Controls.InputView> defines a `TextChanged` event, which is raised when the text in the <xref:Microsoft.Maui.Controls.Entry> changes.
 The `TextChangedEventArgs` object that accompanies the `TextChanged` event has `NewTextValue` and `OldTextValue` properties, which specify the new and old text, respectively.

 For information about specifying fonts on an <xref:Microsoft.Maui.Controls.Entry>, see [Fonts](~/user-interface/fonts.md).